 We moved to Oak Hill almost eleven years ago.
 We started out getting as much done as we could, which was a good thing since even then we weren't spring chickens.
 Eventually we got the major items on the to-do list knocked down.
-Two and a half years ago we had a barn fire.
+Two and a half years ago we had a major setback when our goat barn burned down.
 It took hubby and me both some time to get over that.
 About 24 months, to be exact.

 This year I've been working hard, trying to get back on track.
 Now my age is beginning to be a consideration.
 Fortunately, I started thinking about this several years ago.
 What would I do when it became more difficult to do the work I needed to do?